carlesfernandez/docker-gnsssdr/README.md

 ### Run with graphical environment:

-- **On GNU/Linux host machines with X11 server installed**
+- **On GNU/Linux host machines**

+  Install the X11 server utilities in the host machine:

+  - Debian: `apt-get install x11-xserver-utils`
+  - Ubuntu: `apt-get install x11-xserver-utils`
+  - Arch Linux: `pacman -S xorg-xhost`
+  - Kali Linux: `apt-get install x11-xserver-utils`
+  - CentOS: `yum install xorg-xhost`
+  - Fedora: `dnf install xorg-xhost`
+  - Raspbian: `apt-get install x11-xserver-utils`

-  In the host machine, adjust the permission of the X server host by the following command:
+  Each time you want to use the graphical environment, adjust the permission of the X server in the host by the following command:

       $ xhost +local:root